open-sauced/maintainer-intro-course/maintaining-code-quality.md

 ### Code Quality Check

-When conducting code reviews, it is important to check for code quality and good software engineering practices.
+It is important to check for code quality and good software engineering practices when conducting code reviews.
 This includes checking for proper variable naming, adherence to coding standards, and easy-to-read and understand code.
 A coding style guide is encouraged to help contributors understand your project's coding standards.

 Many tools can help you check for code quality.
 You can set up linting for your project to ensure no syntax errors or style issues.
 You can also set up code scanning tools to check for security vulnerabilities and other issues in the codebase.